-There are a number of benefits which developing countries (DCs) can gain from regional cooperation.
-First, most of the DCs lack a sufficiently large and diverse home market (that could allow diversification of the industrial structure), and thus regional markets provide an important economic space within which learning over time can take place.
-Second, there are major opportunities for the achievement of economies of scale through the provision of various kinds of regional public goods which would benefit developing countries within regional groupings.
-Such regional public goods include various kinds of physical infrastructure supporting transport, communications and energy, as well as regional science and technology infrastructure, and regional innovation systems.
+There are several benefits which developing countries (DCs) can gain from regional cooperation.
+First, most of the DCs lack a sufficiently large and diverse home market(that could allow diversification of the industrial structure), and thus regional markets provide an essential economic space within which learning over time can take place.
+Second, there are significant opportunities for achieving economies of scale by providing various kinds of regional public goods that would benefit developing countries within regional groupings.
+Such regional public goods include various kinds of physical infrastructuresupporting transport, communications and energy, regional science and technology infrastructure, and regional innovation systems.

-In addition, with regard to the agricultural constraints to development in DCs, reflected in their inability to generate surplus and to guarantee food security for all, joint adaptive research with neighboring countries, regional storage facilities and coordinated investment programmes at the regional level can all make a difference.
-And, 'financial deepening' can also have a strong regional dimension.
+In addition, regarding the agricultural constraints to development in DCs, reflected in their inability to generate surplus and guarantee food security for all, joint adaptive research with neighbouring countries, regional storage facilities, and coordinated investment programmes at the regional level can all make a difference.
+Moreover, 'financial deepening' can also have a strong regional dimension.

-It is possible to identify a number of reasons why Southern partners may be motivated to engage in cooperation and mutual advantages obtained with DCs.
+It is possible to identify several reasons.
+Southern partners may be motivated to engage in cooperation and mutual advantages obtained with DCS.

-- Firstly, there is a potential to create mutually beneficial market gains and opportunities for both partners. - Secondly, DCs offer access to natural resources which their Southern partners need. - Thirdly, regional prosperity and regional stability cannot be achieved without the participation of all the countries in the region. - Fourthly, the DCs can work jointly with Southern partners to better articulate their common voice and exercise their collective influence in all forums.
+Firstly, there is a potential to create mutually beneficial market gains and opportunities for both partners.

+Secondly, DCs offer access to natural resources which their Southern partners need.

+Thirdly, regional prosperity and regional stability cannot be achieved without all the countries in the region.

+Fourthly, the DCS can work jointly with Southern partners to articulate their familiar voice and exercise their collective influence in all forums.

-A.3.
-Cooperation as Developmental Regionalism: Integration beyond Liberalization
+A.3 Cooperation as Developmental Regionalism: Integration beyond Liberalisation

-Developmental regionalism can be understood as a development-led regionalism that accepts globalization as a historical trend, but rejects the market-led approach to globalization.
-Developmental regionalism aims at maximizing the benefits of regional cooperation with the goal of achieving an advantageous insertion of the members' economies into world markets.
-This goal is not an end by itself, but only a means to accelerate economic, social and human development.
+Developmental regionalism can be understood as a development-led regionalism that accepts globalisation as a historical trend but rejects the market-led approach to globalisation.
+Developmental regionalism aims to maximise the benefits of regional cooperation to achieve an advantageous insertion of the members' economies into world markets.
+This goal is not an end by itself but only a means to accelerate economic, social and human development.

 Developmental regionalism is concerned with both the (a) internal economic development and domestic integration, while at the same time, with (b) strategic integration of the regional trading blocs into the world economy.
-Developmental regionalism involves domains such as trade, variety of policy tools, and not only those traditionally associated to trade policies proper from tariff and non-tariff barriers, to subsidies, concessional loans, direct provision of infrastructure and other public goods, promotion of research and development and science and technology activities, State-owned enterprises and State-controlled mixed enterprises, and many others.
+Developmental regionalism involves domains such as trade, variety of policy tools, and not only those traditionally associated with trading policies proper from tariff and non-tariff barriers, to subsidies, concessional loans, direct provision of infrastructure and other public goods, promotion of research and development and science and technology activities, State-owned enterprises and State-controlled mixed enterprises, and many others.

-In tandem with its holistic vision of development, regional trade can also be promoted through coordination of investment in strategic areas such as regional transport and other ancillary infrastructure.
-Prioritizing investment in strategic areas of common interest and common constraints can help to overcome the pre-existing bias against regional cooperation (including trade).
-As many developing countries are better connected to other continents than to neighboring countries, they cannot fully benefit from the potential gains of regional integration.
-The promotion of developmental regionalism should go hand-in-hand with strengthening the structures, institutions, capabilities typical of the developmental State at the national level.
+In tandem with its holistic vision of development, regional trade can also be promoted through the coordination of investment in strategic areas such as regional transport and other ancillary infrastructure.
+Prioritising investment in strategic areas of common interest and constraints can help overcome the pre-existing bias against regional cooperation (including trade).
+As many developing countries are better connected to other continents than neighbouring countries, they cannot fully benefit from the potential gains of regional integration.
+The promotion of developmental regionalism should strengthen the structures, institutions, capabilities typical of the developmental State at the national level.